GeekTrainer/learn-django/Module5/Module5_Unit4.md

 ## Understanding Django forms

 Now that we have covered HTML forms let discuss how Django contributes to the process of creating and processing forms.
-When creating HTML forms developers can not only spend hours creating different data fields, but also designing the layout for the best user experience.
-Django speeds up that process by automatically creating HTML forms, preparing the data for rendering and processing the submitted forms.

 The first thing that Django developed was a **forms** class.
 This class controls the form and dictates not only the behavior, but how it appears to the user.
 Since we have already designed our form in HTML let's convert it over to a Django form.
 The first thing we need to do is create a **forms.py** file in our app to contain the below code.

 ```python
 # [TODO] Create class for forms